Package 'stratallo'

 f(x1,,xH)=h=1HAh2xhf(x_1,\ldots,x_H) = \sum_{h=1}^H \frac{A^2_h}{x_h}

-The inequality constraints are optional and user can choose whether and how they are to be added to the optimization problem.
-This is achieved by the proper use of m and M arguments of this function, according to the following rules:
+Inequality constraints are optional, and the user can choose whether and how they are applied to the optimization problem.
+This is controlled using the m and M arguments as follows:

-• no inequality constraints imposed: both m and M must be both set to NULL (default).
+• No inequality constraints: both m and M must be NULL (default).

 Usage